esanchep/clearpay-doc/INSTALLATION_MANUAL.md

 ### Backend component installation

+<span style="font-size: 12px; color: gray;">NOTE: the frontend Angular application is integrated as part of this image</span>

 1. Configure `docker-compose.yml` with the desired options (exposed port, database connection parameters in the **command** property...)
 2. Download the backend image with (replace **clearpay-be** by the **container_name** you configured in the `docker-compose.yml`)